aws-cloudformation/cloudformation-cli/README.md

 ```bash
 pip install cloudformation-cli cloudformation-cli-java-plugin cloudformation-cli-go-plugin cloudformation-cli-python-plugin
 ```
-You will need npm to run contract test (cfn test) if your resource schema requires property transform.
+You will need npm to run contract tests (cfn test) if your resource schema requires property transform.
 Please ensure you have npm installed.
 Follow the instructions: https://www.npmjs.com/get-npm to get npm installed on your machine.

 ### Command: init